 Sign up for TPR Today, Texas Public Radio's newsletter that brings our top stories to your inbox each morning.

-Now that earlier legal charges have been resolved, the City of San Antonio plans to move forward with upgrades to Brackenridge Park.
+After legal rulings in the city’s favor, San Antonio plans to move forward with upgrades to Brackenridge Park, though additional legal and permitting steps remain.

 The project was initially approved in a bond package in 2017, but the planned removal of several trees in the Lambert Beach area of the park prompted a lawsuit from Lipan Apache Native American Church, which uses the area for its ceremonies.